 other soldier to desert his post.
 This analogy is bogus, it just does

 not hold water.
-In point of fact, FDR was dead less than three months of
+FDR was dead less than three months after

 his fourth inauguration, and he died without telling his new